itsHudson/ITsHUDSOnSpace/Machine_And_Deep_Learning/0001_Supervised_Learning_Type/0002_Classification.md

 # 2.5 Types of Classification

----
+This section explains the main types of classification based on how many outputs the model can predict.

 ## 2.5.1 Binary Classification

-Only two possible outputs.
+This section explains classification problems with only two possible outputs.

 ```text
 Yes / No